 The Data Access/Integration container consists of JDBC, ORM, OXM, JMS and the Transactions module.

 - JDBC provides an abstract layer of JDBC and eliminates the need for the developer to manually register the monotonous code associated with connecting to the database.

-- Spring ORM provides integration with such popular ORMs as Hibernate, JDO, JPA, etc.
+- Spring ORM provides integration with popular ORMs such as Hibernate, JDO, which are implementations of JPA.

 - The OXM module is responsible for linking the Object / XML – XMLBeans, JAXB, etc.

 - The JMS (Java Messaging Service) module is responsible for creating, sending and receiving messages.